ratfactor/ziglings/README.md

 # Ziglings

+## ⚠️ Attention!
+Ziglings has moved to Codeberg!

+Check out our handy new URL: https://ziglings.org

+Or visit the repo directly at: https://codeberg.org/ziglings/exercises

+***

 Welcome to Ziglings!
 This project contains a series of tiny broken programs (and one nasty surprise).
 By fixing them, you'll learn how to read and write [Zig](https://ziglang.org/) code.